gnowoel/gnowoel.github.io/_posts/2015-10-04-running-tasks-sequentially-in-gulp.markdown

 });
 {% endhighlight %}

-Here we say task `c` runs before both `b` and `a`, but `b` and `a` will run concurrently.
+Now task `c` runs before both `b` and `a`, but `b` and `a` will run concurrently.

 ## The series() and parallel() methods

-The upcoming Gulp 4 replaces Orchestrator with [Undertaker](https://www.npmjs.com/package/undertaker) as the task system.
-One of the changes is that it incorporates the `series()` and `parallel()` methods for running dependent tasks in series or in parallel.
+In the upcoming Gulp 4, Orchestrator will be replaced with [Undertaker](https://www.npmjs.com/package/undertaker) as the task system.
+Undertaker introduced the `series()` and `parallel()` methods for running tasks in series or in parallel.
 The exact feature is defined in the [Bach](https://www.npmjs.com/package/bach) module, which is a minimal async library Undertaker relies on.

 Those new methods are very intuitive to use.
-To continue with our example, we could replace `run-sequence` with `series()` in Gulp 4:
+To continue with our example, we could udpate the code with `series()` in Gulp 4:

 {% highlight javascript %}
 var gulp = require('gulp');